hamza-mughees/Sansa-and-XOR/README.md

 ## Solution Explained

-At first, this problem seems rather daunting.
-However, after a deeper observation and some trial & error, it comes out to be the total opposite.
+At first, this problem seems a little daunting.
+However, after a deeper observation, and a little bit of trial & error, it comes out to be the total opposite.

 Lets analyse a sample input.
 Lets take ***arr = [2, 3, 4, 5]***.

-From the question, we can see that this can be put into context as follows:
+From the question, we can see that this can be represented as follows:

 ![](https://latex.codecogs.com/gif.latex?2%5Coplus%203%5Coplus%204%5Coplus%205%5Coplus%20%282%5Coplus%203%29%5Coplus%20%283%5Coplus%204%29%5Coplus%20%284%5Coplus%205%29%5Coplus%20%282%5Coplus%203%5Coplus%204%29%5Coplus%20%283%5Coplus%204%5Coplus%205%29%5Coplus%20%282%5Coplus%203%5Coplus%204%5Coplus%205%29)